-Even at this level of generality, we can derive some insights into the interplay between parenting, culture, and economic conditions within our framework.
-For instance, if the parent is fully altruistic ( $\lambda = 0$ ), they will never choose to be authoritarian, as parent and child agree on the preferred value of X'.
+Even at this level of generality, our framework yields insights into the interplay between parenting, culture, and economic conditions.
+For instance, if the parent is fully altruistic ($\lambda = 0$), they will never choose an authoritarian style, as parent and child are fully aligned in their preferred value of X'.

-However, when parents are paternalistic ( $\lambda > 0$ ), a trade-off emerges between paternalistic motives and the implications of specific values X' for the child's future adult utility, V(H', X').
-If economic conditions evolve such that certain values X' yield high returns for the child-regardless of the parent's own values X-there will be a tendency toward greater uniformity in children's values, independent of parental culture.

-Moreover, multiple mechanisms can contribute to the stratification of preferences and culture in society.
-These include the influence of parental values X in paternalistic utility, potential complementarities between specific values X' and human capital H', and interactions with neighborhood choice N.
+By contrast, when parents are paternalistic ($\lambda > 0$), a tradeoff arises between enforcing their own values and responding to the implications of specific values X' for the child's future utility V(H', X').
+If economic conditions evolve in such a way that certain values yield high returns for the child-regardless of the parent's own preferences X-there will be a tendency toward greater uniformity in children's values, independent of parental culture.
+At the same time, multiple mechanisms in the model contribute to the stratification of preferences and culture in society.
+These include the role of parental values X in paternalistic utility, complementarities between specific values X' and human capital formation H', and interactions with neighborhood choice N.